 - If you’re using a phone case, remove it and try the scanner again.

-- Go to your settings and delete previously made fingerprints, then redo the fingerprint setup process again.
+- Go to your Settings > Security & location > Pixel Imprint and delete previously made fingerprints, then redo the fingerprint setup process again.
 Consider registering the same finger multiple times but at different angles.
 If you have a phone case, remove it before scanning your finger, as the case may interfere with the angle of your scan.

 - Check the scanner itself and clean the area around it.
 Considering cleaning your own hands as well.
 Dirt, dust, and other debris can keep the scanner from working as intended.